A Message from the Program Director of the GSBSE

-The Graduate School of Biomedical Science and Engineering (GSBSE) is a unique graduate program that includes the University of Maine as the degree granting institution and five additional cooperating academic and research institutions within Maine.
-The GSBSE offers a Ph.D. in Biomedical Science, a Ph.D. in Biomedical Engineering, and a Professional Science Masters (PSM) in BIoinformatics.
-Research Focus Areas of the program include Molecular and Cellular Biology, Bioinformatics & Genomics, Toxicology, Neuroscience, and Biomedical Engineering.
+The Graduate School of Biomedical Science and Engineering (GSBSE) is a unique graduate program that includes the University of Maine as the degree granting institution and four additional cooperating academic and research institutions within Maine.

 Two affiliated GSBSE faculty, Drs.
 Maginnis & May, to present in “MSF Pop-up event: Science on Tap hits the road”

 Dr. Aric Rogers receives R01 and publishes three papers

 Jordan Miner wins poster presentation award at recent symposium in a Henry/Tilbury Lab collaboration

 Glacial termination in South America the focus of UMaine-led NSF study